fuzzymfx/fuzzymfx.github.io/content/current.md

 ###### May

+I finally decided to showcase a small percentage of posters that I designed a couple of years ago.
+Find my graphic design portfolio [here](https://dribbble.com/fuzzymf).
+The next would be adding UI designs and illustrations here.

 My family visiting me returned back home.
 The most dreaded feeling is when you have to say goodbye.
 I have always been a lot attached, and this time, like always, it was excruciately painful.
 Before leaving, we decided to get matching tattoos!
 Here are [mama and baby dinausors](https://anubhavp.dev/assets/img/current/dinos.png) on our wrists.

 I am back to the same old routine, looking forward to an idea that was pitched to me recently.
 I am planning to build a platform that aims at sharing my experience of getting into software engineering.
 The idea is to craft a self-sustaining curriculum capable of imparting software engineering skills to anyone keen on learning.
-This became the guiding principle behind [cbrtl](https://anubhavp.dev/blog/cbrtl.html).
+This became the guiding principle behind restarting [cbrtl](https://anubhavp.dev/blog/cbrtl.html): a tight-knit coding community that I started in my undergrad.

 ###### April